-b) The second Dutch period (1664-1668): Strategic stronghold against China
+c) The second Dutch period (1664-1668): Strategic stronghold against China

-Dutch attempted to regain again control of the China coast, and Kelang was chosen again for two reasons: on the one hand, it was feasible to control shipping to China and Japan, and on the other hand, it could serve as a springboard to establish a new, flourishing trade factory.
+To present this period we rely mainly in chapter 5 (pp. 37-47) of the dissertation of J. L. P. J. Vogels, Het Nieuwe Tayouan, which is a study of the VOC presence in Kelang 1664-1668.
+According to Vogels, Dutch attempted to regain again control of the China coast, and Kelang was chosen again for two reasons: on the one hand, it was feasible to control shipping to China and Japan, and on the other hand, it could serve as a springboard to establish a new, flourishing trade factory.
 This "New Taiwan Factory" would have to function as a relay station for Chinese sugar, gold, silk, etc. Chinese merchants crossing the Taiwan straits were supposed to furnish these goods in exchange for Japanese silver, and spices from the Indonesian Archipelago or deer meat from Taiwan.
 The goods were to be stored in warehouses, awaiting the favorable monsoon winds that would take them to far-flung destinations all over Asia.
 The VOC envisioned the "New Taiwan Factory" to be large-scale enterprise, which was why the company had plans to invest a huge amount on improving the defense facilities in Kelang.
 Still, trade never took off.